Need For Speed?

 My foot slammed on the brake and I may have momentarily defied the laws of motion there.
 Nice job disrupting the peace, goat.

-If it were another motorist, I would have already muttered all the expletives in the the back of my mind that you'd probably hear my head bleep multiple times.
+If it were another motorist, I would have already muttered all the expletives in my mind that you'd probably hear my head bleep multiple times.
 But it's a goat.
 It's driven by its own instincts.
 So I just kept my eyes on the unfazed creature as it raced to the other side.

 I continued to drive and eased off the pedal when the first sign of civilization appeared on the horizon.
 Then I slowed down because a pedestrian—a teen, maybe around 13 or 15—who appeared to be running away from God knows what, sprinted across from the other side of the road toward my lane.
 I came to a full stop when a motorcycle zoomed past me on the outer lane, just right where the teen was heading.